Back to Blog

 Your LinkedIn About section and your CV professional summary should tell the same story — but they are not the same document.
 The CV summary is concise and keyword-optimised for ATS; the LinkedIn About section is longer, more conversational, and written for human readers.

-Using resum8 to identify the skills and keywords your CV needs for a particular role also tells you what your LinkedIn About section should emphasise if you want recruiters to find you.
+The keywords and achievements in your CV — particularly those aligned to a specific job description — should inform your LinkedIn language.
+Using resum8 to identify the skills and keywords your CV needs for a particular role also tells you what your LinkedIn About section should emphasise if you want recruiters searching for that role type to find you.
 See our guide to LinkedIn headline examples for how to extend this approach to the most visible line on your profile.

 Align Your CV With the Roles You Want